<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1035411413176864&amp;ev=PageView&amp;noscript=1">

 How Does This Benefit Me?

-The first question that Texas homeowners always want to know is how does this law benefit me.
+The first question that Texas homeowners like Tim always want to know is how does this law benefit me.
 And it's our first thought as well.
 The reality is that you will now be forced to pay that deductible you have been avoiding.
 So how does this law actually benefit you?

 1. If a contractor or roofer offers to cover your deductible, that means that they are willing to commit fraud that can land them in jail.
 Should you trust them with the work to your largest assets?
 I can't say that I would.
 Legitimate roofers don't do shoddy repairs and cut corners.
 They are the ones you want to work with.